romnn/imop/README.md

 #### TODO

+- done: can compress based on mime type and browser capabilites or specific algo, good api already
+- done: can resize images based on optimizations

+- make the image library generic trait as well
+- implement the cache
+- split into different examples
+- implement the cli based production server
+- do the image resize and encoding in a blocking pool

 - restructure the current code in different files as a library
 - add image resizing utility function
 - add generic cache implementation (filesystem and in memory implementations)